Graham Bensinger

-Graham Michael Bensinger (born August 17, 1986) is an American journalist known for his eponymous show In Depth with Graham Bensinger.
+Graham Bensinger is an American journalist known for his show In Depth with Graham Bensinger.
 Bensinger is known for interviewing a number of personalities in American sports, and won an Emmy for an interview he did with Mike Tyson.

-Early life and education
+Early life

-Graham Bensinger was born and raised in St. Louis, Missouri to Jewish parents Vicki and Scott Bensinger (a financial adviser).
-Bensinger attended Mary Institute and St. Louis Country Day School (MICDS).
+Bensinger was born to Jewish parents Vicki and Scott Bensinger.
 Bensinger began studying broadcast journalism at Syracuse University's S.I.
-Newhouse School of Public Communications, but left midway through his second year to pursue broadcasting full-time.
+Newhouse School of Public Communications, but left midway through his second year to pursue broadcasting full-time in 2008.

 Career

-Bensinger started his career in the 8th grade in St. Louis, going to a local library and looking up 50 former major league baseball players' home address, sending mailed letters and receiving phone calls (from Will Clark, Bob Feller, Ernie Banks, Tim McCarver) on his parents' home landline, as an internet radio show, G Sport Radio.
+Bensinger started his career in the eighth grade in St. Louis, going to a local library and looking up 50 former major league baseball players' home address, sending mailed letters and receiving phone calls (from Will Clark, Bob Feller, Ernie Banks, Tim McCarver) on his parents' home landline, as an internet radio show, G Sport Radio.

-Graham launched his career with an internet-based sports radio station he developed in 8th grade.
+Bensinger launched his career with an internet-based sports radio station he developed in eighth grade.
 He also began buying time on St. Louis AM radio KSLG to talk sports.
 In 2003, his show began airing on Sporting News Radio's St. Louis station, and moved to ESPN Radio's St. Louis station the following year.
-In November 2005 at the age of 19, Bensinger secured an interview with Terrell Owens that led to his suspension from the Philadelphia Eagles for the final nine games of the NFL season.
-Bensinger was also granted interviews with O. J. Simpson in February 2004 and July 2005.
-The Graham Bensinger Show aired on SIRIUS Satellite Radio for multiple years.

 During his junior year of high school, Bensinger interviewed O. J. Simpson.
 He set up a video camera, and the footage ended up on Good Morning America.
 Bensinger was subsequently interviewed by Diane Sawyer, in addition to appearing on cable outlets.

 A year after the O. J. Simpson interview, Bensinger began writing for ESPN's website.
 Following his senior year of high school, he sat with Simpson again, and was able to sell the interview to ESPN as part of their E-Ticket series.
 This started a three-and-a-half-year-long relationship between Bensinger and ESPN, with Bensinger continuing to write, appear on television, podcast and work as an ESPNU sideline reporter.